Gigagdo/Gigagdo/README.md

 The seller said each fish here is worth $200 or more.
 Equivalent to nearly 5 million Vietnamese dong.
 Not only on display, but today at the exhibition, there is also a competition for the most perfect pet.
-And before our eyes, we are the champion with an extremely unique appearance.
+And before our eyes, we are the champions with an extremely unique appearance.
 The owner said it was the result of the breeding process.
 In general, just looking at it made me want to give it an award.
 That's the prize for animals.
 In addition, this exhibition also honors the masters who build tanks.